 Iveco Daily van review

-The Daily isn’t all about big cargos either.
-The line-up of five vehicle lengths and three roof heights produces a range of possible load volumes that starts from 7.3m3 in the 3.3-tonne variant so those needing less space are now well catered for too.
+The Daily isn’t all about big cargos either, as Iveco reckons it can sell you one in any of 8,000 different combinations of format and specification.
+For starters the line-up of five vehicle lengths and three roof heights produces a range of possible load volumes that starts from 7.3m3 in the 3.3-tonne variant so those needing less space are now well catered for too.

 Aside from the vans, chassis cabs, crew cabs and minibuses are also available off the peg in numerous variations to produce a range of impressive breadth.
 Standard, Daily Plus and Daily Top trim levels are offered.